 We are offering near bloom size mounts of this beautiful Dendrobium species.
 This species has a wide native distribution range in China, Nepal, Sri Lanka, India, Thailand, Java, Borneo, Sulawaesi to Queensland Australia.
 One of the prettiest and easiest to bloom cane Dendrobiums we grow.
-This the color form of pink with the yellow center.
+This the color form of pink with the cream colored center.
 Lovely.
 These plants prefer mounted culture and a dry winter rest with no fertilizer during the winter months.
 Beautifully fragrant of violet scent.
 Spring bloomers.$25.00

 Dendrobium-Dockrillia wasellii Native to Australia.
 Has closely grouped upright, grooved, banana shaped leaves.
 Grow bright and best suited for mounting culture.
 Minimal winter drying preferred.
 Grow best subjected to intermediate to warm temperatures.
 Bloom size plants on cork bark.
 Blooms in the summer, June, July, and August. $25.00-$40.00 (Species Orchid) Has been reclassified into the group Dockrillia.
 Common Name: The Furrowed Pencil Orchid.

 Dendrobium unicum Mounted orchids on cork bark.
 Good size plants are bloom size and produce brightly colored tangerine blossoms.
 Grow bright.
 Native to Vietnam, Laos, Burma and Thailand and grows in lowland situations.
 Grow warm.
 Needs a period of decreased fertilizer and water during winter for Spring blooming.
 (Species orchid) They typically bloom when they are leafless.
 Do not be alarmed if your leaves fall off the blooming canes.
 Very limited.
 Small Size $25.00